j-hannes/haskellstream/readme.md

 Command Line Interface / REPL
 -----------------------------

-Very simple!
-But helpful. ;) Run `./hsci` to have hs loaded in node's repl.
+Run `./hsci` to have haskellstream loaded in node's repl.

 ToDo
 ----